 The reason is that when someone wants to lose weight, they focus on the scale weight and while the goal is of course to lose body fat, any weight dropped is seen as progress.
 With cutting, however, the focus is 100% on losing body fat.

-This can be viewed as a controversial topic and while weight loss and fat loss can be viewed as two separate things, the bottom line is that you cut to lose body fat, get leaner, and look better.
+This can be viewed as a controversial topic and while weight loss and fat loss can be viewed as two separate things from a dieting perspective, the bottom line is that you cut to lose body fat, get leaner, and look better.
 With that said, macros do not matter for weight loss, an energy deficit is the most important thing for weight loss.

 I said it was controversial but the truth is weight loss or weight gain comes down to an energy balance equation.
 This equation looks like the following: